oneapi-src/SYCLomatic/README.md

 ### Test SYCLomatic
 #### Run in-tree LIT tests

-Note: Certain CUDA header files may need to be accessible to the tool.
+Note: Certain CUDA SDK, CCL and DNN header files need to be accessible to the tool.
+And the tool supports version 11.8 SDK header files.
 After build the SYCLomatic, you can run the list test by:

 ninja check-clang-c2s